USM Content

 Atlassian’s best practices for webhooks suggest having as few webhooks as possible.
 One way to consolidate workflows is to use a more general filter on the workflow and use the connected sheet as a staging site for your data.
 You can then use DataMesh to filter and send data between sheets.

-If you have many workflows and are experiencing Jira slowness, visit Atlassian’s webhook troubleshooting guide to find ways your Jira Admin can diagnose which webhooks could be causing the slowness.
+If you have many workflows and are experiencing Jira slowness, visit Atlassian’s webhook troubleshooting guide to find ways your Jira Admin can diagnose which webhooks are causing the slowness.

 Enable asynchronous webhook processing